- Fire Department

 Scenario 3: A family wants to have a small bonfire at night for a family gathering.
 In this scenario the individual is not required to call the fire department to obtain permission to burn, however all provisions below shall be adhered to.

-For any questions or concerns, please call the Paragould Fire Department at 870-239-7523 and ask to speak to the Fire Marshal or Deputy Fire Marshal.
+For any questions or concerns, please call the Paragould Fire Department at 870-239-7523 and ask to speak to the Fire Marshal.

 - Burning shall not occur on days in which the wind exceeds 13 mph according to either KAIT 8 Weather or The Weather Channel; or when a burn ban is in effect.

 - A rake, water hose, and/or a portable fire extinguisher with a minimum of a 4A rating or other fire extinguishing equipment must be in working order and maintained within a reasonable distance from the fire for immediate use.